Ryan Gosling and Mikey Day dress up as Beavis and Butt-Head for the Fall Guy premiere - ExBulletin

 Beavis and Butt-Head took over the Fall Guy premiere in Los Angeles.

-To the surprise of many, Saturday Night Live cast member Ryan Gosling and Mikey Day reprized their Beavis and Butt-Head characters from their hilarious and viral sketch at the April 30 event.
+To the surprise of many, Saturday Night Live cast member Ryan Gosling and Mikey Day took over their characters Beavis and Butt-Head of their hilarious and viral sketch during the April 30 event.

 Gosling wore a blue Death Rocks t-shirt like the one he wore during the SNL skit, along with his signature bleached pompadour and prosthetic nose while posing on the red carpet at the premiere of his new action film.